-Although the Great Lake State has plenty of wildlife enjoyment on both of its peninsulas, the Upper Peninsula offers fresh water coastline and remote wilderness that can’t be beat.
-Nature lovers have to cross a large suspension bridge in order to reach it, and on the other side lies a paradise for hiking, camping, fishing, and boating.
+Although the Great Lake State has plenty of wildlife enjoyment on both of its peninsulas, the Upper Peninsula offers freshwater coastline and remote wilderness that can’t be beaten.
+Nature lovers have to cross a large suspension bridge to reach it, and on the other side lies a paradise for hiking, camping, fishing, and boating.
 Famous places on this forested haven include Pictured Rocks National Lakeshore, located on the south shore of Lake Superior.
 Nature lovers are known to behold the multicolored cliffs made by sandstone formations.

 Alaska: The Final Frontier

 Although Star Trek thought outer space was worthy of the “Final Frontier” moniker, it turns out Alaska isn’t far behind on the final frontier forefront.
 The modern-day Alaskan Final Frontier — made famous on the Discovery Channel — this treasured family homestead traces its roots back to the 1940s when Yule Kilcher and his wife Ruth were granted 160 acres of land by the state and raised their eight children there.

 The family continues to own and run the homestead, which has now expanded to 600 acres.
 Guests are invited to enjoy the full homestead experience, which includes art classes, music workshops, mushroom picking, fence building, or picking berries to make jam.
 There is also a working homestead museum where visitors can gain more insight into how life has changed since the early years on the homestead.